lit/lit.dev/packages/lit-dev-content/site/docs/localization/transform-mode.md

 If you write JavaScript, don't worry about seeing the TypeScript compiler used here.
-Lit Localize depends on the TypeScript compiler to parse, analyze, and transform your source code — but it handles plain JavaScript files too!
+Lit Localize depends on the TypeScript compiler to parse, analyze, and transform your source code, but it handles plain JavaScript files too!

 </div>